yohannesgk/KuluMonitorDemos/README.md

-# Kulu Monitor Description
+# Kulu Monitor Description (proprietary)
-AI-driven video analytics and threat detection system using deep learning–based computer vision (YOLO, PyTorch, Python).
+AI-driven video analytics and threat detection system using deep learning–based computer vision (PyTorch, Python).
 The platform processes live and recorded video streams to perform real-time object detection, tracking, and event analysis, generating actionable alerts and insights from visual data with an emphasis on performance, scalability, and accuracy.